fc9734ygn/oddspot-backend/README.md

 become a commercial project in the future (if it works out) but also serves as a learning/portfolio project.

+The sharing of this repository is meant to showcase a real life project that is being developed with real problems/sacrifices.
+It may not be the cleanest architecturally or have the largest test coverage.
+It is a real project that is being developed by a single developer (me) in my free time.

 ## Features (as of right now):

 - `Routing.kt` - all endpoints are defined here.